 “it’s a small world” Holiday

-The parades and shows are going to include several of the classics that have been going strong at Disneyland for years.
+Disneyland’s holiday parades and shows include several of the classics that have been going strong at Disneyland for years.
 Returning is “A Christmas Fantasy” Parade which runs in the daytime in Disneyland park – usually twice daily.

-Festival of the Holidays
+Festival of Holidays

 Photos with Santa

 A huge part of the magic of the holidays at Disneyland is the decor.
-In Disneyland, the most unique decor undoubtedly goes to the Mardi Gras colors and themed Christmas decor in New Orleans Square.
+In Disneyland park, the most unique decor and my personal favorite undoubtedly goes to the Mardi Gras colors and themed Christmas decor in New Orleans Square.

 Over in Disney California Adventure, Buena Vista Street and Carthay Circle get festive.
 But the crown jewel is in California Adventure in Cars Land.
 Neon and holiday lights combine for true holiday awe at night.
-Plus, the tire themed wreaths and decorations add a whimsical flair in keeping with the movie’s humor.
+Plus, the tire themed wreaths and decorations add a whimsical flair in keeping with the movie’s endearing sense of humor.

 Tips & Tricks for the Holidays at Disneyland